 Continuing Care Outpatient 24 Week Programmes

 This is the standard and minimum package.
-Some people ask why it is 16 sessions across 24 weeks.
-The answer is that many patients like to have regular weekly sessions at first, but after a certain time, they might change those sessions to fortnightly.
+The reason it is spread over 16 sessions across 24 weeks is that many patients like to have regular weekly sessions at first, but after a certain time, they might change those sessions to fortnightly.
 It also helps to keep the cost of the package more affordable, and spreads this support out over a longer time.
 However, there is nothing to stop you ‘topping-up’ your treatment and booking additional sessions with your therapist as you progress through your continuing care.

 This more intensive form of continuing care is highly valuable for people who are returning to challenging family or work situations, may not have easy access to AA / NA or are not intending to make regular use of mutual aid groups.

 You can sign up for group therapy during your continuing care planning meeting, but you can also sign-up for it at a later date when you’ve discussed it with your continuing care therapist and feel ready to make this commitment.
-The thing about group therapy is you need to make a commitment to attend regularly for the sake of forming a cohesive and supportive group.
+You will need to make a commitment to attend regularly for the sake of forming a cohesive and supportive group.
 Group therapy is currently available in person in London, or online as a tele-health group.
 We keep these groups small, so that members get to know each other over the weeks and months.
 We recommend extending in blocks of 12 and of joining the group for at least a year.
 It’s an inexpensive, and highly effective long-term treatment option, but we only offer it to patients who are engaged in individual therapy.